CVEProject/researcher-working-group/README.md

 5.2 The nature of the Dibs-Request is that R as done the homework, wants and is ready to assign *unless* another CNA (possibly a CNA-LR) has a prior or competing claim.
 By default and without a colliding response within the timeout period, R will be clear to assign.

-5.2 Channel participants have N hours to respond.
+5.2 Channel participants have 8 hours to respond.

 5.2.1 Dibs-Request messages are ordered by time, when an issue was created or a comment added, according to GitHub.